ISISComputingGroup/ibex_developers_manual/Motors-Trouble-Shooting.md

 There is a Galil specific PV called `MTRXXXX_WLP_CMD` which controls whether an axis treats both limits as high and low.
 The default setting is On, it should be set to Off.

-### Something is Weird I want Maximum Debugging

-Maximum debugging can be achieved by adding to your st.cmd:

-    epicsEnvSet("GALIL_DEBUG_FILE", "galil_debug.txt")

-This will generate a file containing all the commands sent and received from the Galil.

-### No communication with Galil even on restart of IOC

-If in doubt it is best to plug a serial cable directly into the control box and see if you can see anything.
-When connected correctly it should give a colon, `:`, after pressing return.
-If you get a `>` this means that it has got into an internal configuration mode which you can't get out of without rebooting the Galil.
-This has been seen when communicating with 4000 series through the ethernet cable.

 ### Galil position is not stable at setpoint